Kunekune, the perfect homestead pig

 In our opinion, they are the perfect homesteading breed for a family.
 They fit right into our homestead here in Cobble Hill, Vancouver Island, BC, Canada.

-We offer whole or half hogs seasonally, weaner piglets that you can raise yourself for family pork, outdoor pet stock for your hobby farm, and registered breeding stock.
+We offer whole or half hogs and charcuterie cuts seasonally, weaner piglets that you can raise yourself for family pork, outdoor pet stock for your hobby farm, and registered breeding stock.